ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/partners/qnx.rst

 .. note::

-    QNX only supports x86-64 Linux (glibc) and x86-64 Windows.
+    QNX only supports :target:`x86_64-unknown-linux-gnu` and :target:`x86_64-pc-windows-msvc`.

-    QNX does not support Apple Silicon macOS.
-QNX is deprecating support for x86-64 macOS.
+    QNX does not support :ref:`aarch64-apple-darwin`.
+QNX is deprecating support for :target:`x86_64-apple-darwin`.

 Windows Setup